 CMIT has been engaged in multiple clinical trials, ranging from treating prostate cancer patients with advanced experimental radiotherapy, to localizing endocrine abnormalities leading to hyperinsulism in infants, and imaging patients with Alzheimer’s and Parkinson’s disease.

-Additionally, CMIT provides radiopharmaceutical and imaging support for clinical trials performed at LSU Health Shreveport, University Health Shreveport and other centers throughout the nation.
-The CMIT strengthens Shreveport and the surrounding areas as a hub for medical treatments and research.
-It enhances the notion that Shreveport stands as a preferred location for medical treatment in Louisiana.
+Additionally, CMIT provides radiopharmaceutical and imaging support for clinical trials performed at Ochsner LSU Health in Shreveport and other centers throughout the nation.
+CMIT strengthens Shreveport and the surrounding areas as a hub for medical treatments and research.

-Since 1995 CMIT has performed over 9,700 scans, valued at $30.6 million, free of charge to indigent patients, primarily to Louisiana residents at University Health Shreveport (formerly LSU Health Shreveport hospital).
+Since 1995, CMIT has performed over 9,700 scans, valued at $30.6 million, free of charge to indigent patients, primarily to Louisiana residents.
 Since 1994, CMIT has performed over 46,000 clinical procedures and has helped to establish PET imaging as the standard of care in the fields of oncology and neurology.
-Plans for growth include the construction of a new facility to house CMIT’s radiopharmaceutical research and production activities, as well as its diagnostic and therapeutic scanning operations.

-To find more information about The Center for Molecular Imaging and Therapy, follow the link below to the CMIT official website.
+To find out more about the Center for Molecular Imaging and Therapy, follow the link to the official website.

 Diversify and grow our region’s economy.

 Operate as a catalyst to expand and develop research, entrepreneurship and high-growth businesses in our region.